saaz742/saaz742/README.md

 ### Hello there!
 I'm Sara Azarnoush!

-I am an undergraduate student in computer engineering at Sharif University of Technology.
+I am an undergraduate in computer engineering at Sharif University of Technology.

 ### Research Interests
    - Natural Language Processing